splunk-soar-connectors/slack/README.md

 ### Configuration Variables
-The below configuration variables are required for this Connector to operate.
-These variables are specified when configuring a Slack asset in SOAR.
+This table lists the configuration variables required to operate Slack.
+These variables are specified when configuring a Slack asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------